playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 * `play.filters.csrf.cookie.secure` - If `play.filters.csrf.cookie.name` is set, whether the CSRF cookie should have the secure flag set.
 Defaults to the same value as `play.http.session.secure`.
 * `play.filters.csrf.body.bufferSize` - In order to read tokens out of the body, Play must first buffer the body and potentially parse it.
 This sets the maximum buffer size that will be used to buffer the body.
 Defaults to 100k.
 * `play.filters.csrf.token.sign` - Whether Play should use signed CSRF tokens.
 Signed CSRF tokens ensure that the token value is randomised per request, thus defeating BREACH style attacks.

+## Using CSRF with compile time dependency injection

+You can use all the above features if your application is using compile time dependency injection.
+The wiring is helped by the trait [CSRFComponents](api/scala/play/filters/csrf/CSRFComponents.html) that you can mix in your application components cake.
+For more details about compile time dependency injection, please refer to the [[associated documentation page|ScalaCompileTimeDependencyInjection]].